Rahu-Ketu Main Page

 By means of medicine, drugs, argumentation, conflict, and divorce, one wishes to obtain the privileges of servitude.

-Great Leap Forward via Argumentation: Divorce, Despair, Disagreement, Drugs -
+Great Leap Forward via Argumentation: Medical treatments, Unfair conditions, Toxicity, Divorce, Despair, Disagreement, Drugs -

 Positive potential for extraordinary disruption-intervention in environments of profound illness, exploitation, servitude, poverty, pollution, toxicity, and war

 Rahu's ruler is all-important.
 If a strong, anchored ruler, Rahu-6 can sustain power and position within a criminalized, unfair, toxic, or unbalanced environment.

 Empowerment and opportunity from environments of crime, poverty, debt, pollution, and servitude

 Even more than Ketu the chidrakaraka, Rahu the Rogue gives surprisingly positive material results in Ari Bhava.

 Although the outcome is often favorable, Nevertheless, the environment which launches the Great Leap forward is often contentious, exploitive, and socially disharmonious

 and Professor Rahu in bhava-6 may feel Himself victimized while also exploiting others.

 entrancing Professor Rahu's Great Leap Forward in bhava-6 creates a sudden advance to a higher level of social privilege via a shape-shifting change related to victimization [being eaten] , marginalized people, and inability to locate a balance point in life: